 Once an award is made and a grant agreement has been signed by all parties, any significant changes must be made through an amendment process.
 A grantee must request approval to change the size, scope, or beneficiaries of a project.
-If a project selected for funding requires an amendment, the process is as follows: The grantee makes a formal request to the CDBG Program Administrator; the Director of Rural Community & Economic Development approves all grant amendments.
+If a project selected for funding requires an amendment, the process is as follows: The grantee makes a formal request to the CDBG Program Administrator.
+The CDBG Program Administrator reviews and approves all grant amendments.
 If the request involves a major change in the Scope of Work of the project, the AC may also be involved in the approval of any amendment to the grant agreement.